Etirinotecan pegol (NKTR-102)

 In combination with 5-FU

-Etirinotecan pegol is in Phase 3 clinical development for patients with metastatic breast cancer and Phase 2 clinical development for patients with solid tumor malignancies, including ovarian and colorectal cancers.
-Each year, approximately 3 million patients worldwide are diagnosed with one of these types of cancer.
+Etirinotecan pegol is in Phase 3 clinical development for patients with metastatic or locally recurrent breast cancer and Phase 2 clinical development for patients with solid tumor malignancies, including ovarian, colorectal, glioma, small cell and non-small cell lung cancers.
+Each year, approximately 5.3 million patients worldwide are diagnosed with one of these types of cancer.1

-Etirinotecan pegol is a novel macromolecular chemotherapeutic designed to enhance the anti-cancer effects of topo I inhibition while minimizing its toxicities.
-Unlike first generation topo I inhibitors that exhibit a high initial peak concentration and short half-life, etirinotecan pegol's unique pro-drug design results in a lowered initial peak concentration of active topo I inhibitor in the blood.
+Etirinotecan pegol is a novel chemotherapeutic designed to enhance the anti-cancer effects of topo I-inhibition while minimizing its toxicities.
+Unlike first generation topo I-inhibitors that exhibit a high initial peak concentration and short half-life, etirinotecan pegol's unique pro-drug design results in a lowered initial peak concentration of active topo I inhibitor in the blood.
 The large etirinotecan pegol molecule is inactive when administered.
-Over time, the body’s natural enzymatic processes slowly metabolize the linkers within the molecule, continuously freeing active drug that then works to stop tumor cell division through inhibition of topo I.
+Over time, the body's natural enzymatic processes slowly metabolize the linkers within the molecule, continuously freeing active drug that then works to stop tumor cell division through inhibition of topo I.

-Etirinotecan pegol is currently in development for the treatment of breast, ovarian and colorectal cancers.
+Etirinotecan pegol is currently in development for the treatment of breast, ovarian, colorectal, glioma, small cell and non-small cell lung cancers.

 Ongoing clinical development for etirinotecan pegol:

-- In metastatic breast cancer, a Phase 3 randomized, head to head study of etirinotecan pegol compared to Treatment of Physician's Choice (TPC) is currently enrolling.
+- In metastatic breast cancer, a Phase 3 randomized, head to head study (The BEACON Study) of etirinotecan pegol compared to Treatment of Physician's Choice (TPC) completed enrollment of 864 patients in August 2013.
+Topline data from the Phase 3 BEACON study is expected in Q1 2015.

-- In ovarian cancer, an expanded Phase 2 study of single-agent etirinotecan pegol in platinum refractory/resistant ovarian cancer in women who failed prior Doxil therapy completed enrollment of approximately 170 patients in total.
-The study is ongoing and is expected to be completed by the end of 2012.
+- In ovarian cancer, an expanded Phase 2 study of single-agent etirinotecan pegol in platinum refractory/resistant ovarian cancer in 177 women who failed prior Doxil therapy was completed at the end of 2012.

-- In colorectal cancer, a 174-patient Phase 2 randomized, head-to-head study of etirinotecan pegol compared to irinotecan in patients with second-line colorectal cancer with the KRAS gene mutation is in progress, along with a Phase 1 study to explore the use of etirinotecan pegol in a combination regimen with 5-FU based therapy.
+- In colorectal cancer, a 174-patient Phase 2 randomized, head-to-head study of etirinotecan pegol compared to irinotecan in patients with second-line colorectal cancer with the KRAS gene mutation is in progress.

 Highlighted Data Presentations: